American Cancer Society Recommendations for Human Papilloma Virus (HPV) Vaccine Use

 American Cancer Society recommendations

-- HPV vaccination is also recommended for females 13 to 18 years old who have not started the vaccines, or who have started but not completed the series.
+- HPV vaccination is also recommended for females 13 to 26 years old and for males 13 to 21 years old who have not started the vaccines, or who have started but not completed the series.
+Males 22 to 26 years old may also be vaccinated.*

 To learn more about HPV and HPV vaccines